 - Bleeding when brushing teeth

-It is estimated that eight out of ten people over 35 years of age suffer from a gum problem.
+It is estimated that eight out of ten people over the age of 35 have a gum problem.
 The best way to prevent periodontal disease is to maintain proper oral hygiene.
-In addition, it is convenient to carry out periodic reviews to be able to make an early diagnosis.
+In addition, it is advisable to periodic reviews in order to make an early diagnosis.